 On 8 October 2018, the ACCC published its final determination of the arbitrated dispute between Glencore Coal Assets Australia and PNO in relation to the terms and conditions for accessing the declared shipping channel service at the Port of Newcastle.

-The Council invites further submissions from interested parties about whether, and if so, how the Council should have regard to the ACCC’s final determination when considering whether to make a revocation recommendation.
-Submissions must be received by the Council by 5.00pm on 29 October 2018.
+The Council invited further submissions from interested parties about whether, and if so, how the Council should have regard to the ACCC’s final determination when considering whether to make a revocation recommendation, by 29 October.
+Submissions received have been published below.

 Following the release of the Council’s preliminary views, all interested parties will have an opportunity to make further submissions before the Council decides whether to make a revocation recommendation to the designated Minister.